sted9000/sted9000.github.io/_drafts/Via-Negativa-Poker.md

----
-date: 2020-07-01
-layout: post
-author: Ted
-title:
-tags: professional
----
 From the Art of Manliness

 > Via negativa is a Latin phrase used in Christian theology to explain a way of describing God by focusing on what he is not, rather than what he is; understanding Deity’s positive qualities is a task deemed impossible for the finite minds of humans.

-> Via negativa can also be used to describe a similarly “negative” way of improving one’s life; instead of concentrating on what you do, the focus turns to what you don’t do...
+Via negativa can also be used to describe a similarly “negative” way of improving one’s life; instead of concentrating on what you do, the focus turns to what you don’t do...

 Thinking about this in poker recently has been useful.
 Many situations have a large amount of 'mixing'.
 Effectively this means that different actions have similar expected values.
 So, what to do?